Emmy Award-Winning Journalist • Expert Digital & Visual Storyteller •

 Olivia worked in New York City for a number of years, before relocating to the West Coast.
 She teaches graduate and undergraduate journalism at the USC Annenberg School for Communication and Journalism, and she also does media consulting.

 Olivia has moderated panels, guest lectured at universities and spoken at events about her work and topics she covers.
 She has appeared on CBS News Sunday Morning to talk about social media, and on C-SPAN to discuss the future of journalism.
 Olivia has also been profiled by media outlets, including As Told By Women and Confessions of a Fit Chick.

 When Olivia isn’t reporting, she’s most likely writing, traveling, exploring and staying active.
 She enjoys volunteer work and mentoring other journalists.
 Olivia is a member of the Online News Association, the Society of Professional Journalists, the Journalism & Women Symposium, Women@Disney and the Society of Children’s Book Writers & Illustrators.

-Olivia currently lives in Los Angeles with her husband.
+Olivia currently lives in Los Angeles with her husband, Michael Murray.
 And fun fact (if you’ve made it all the way down here!), her middle name is Maeve.